 You don’t have to learn a whole complex set of rituals for every tarot spell you do.
 You can learn this one basic ritual and then adapt it for anything you like.

-- Step 1.
-Clear your mind for spell work.
+- Step one: clear your mind for spell work

-Clearing your mind to begin a tarot ritual, is as simple as clarifying your intention to do so.
+Clearing your mind to begin a tarot ritual is as simple as clarifying your intention to do so.
 Sit comfortably.
 Relax by taking three deep breaths.
 Drop your shoulders as you exhale.
 You won’t be able to quiet the mind completely.
-This is not a meditation, but a method of reconnecting to your spirit, soul, inner being, sub-conscious.
+This is not a meditation but a method of reconnecting to your spirit, soul, inner being, and subconscious.
 Continue to breathe mindfully and visualize your whole body bathed in white light.
-Rest there a moment, feeling energy flow through you.
+Rest there a moment, feeling the energy flow through you.
 Now move on to cleansing your ritual space.

-Cleanse your space by physically ensuring that that the place where you are working is tidy and clear of clutter - it is best to do this before you start the ritual preparation.
+Cleanse your space by physically ensuring that the place where you are working is tidy and clear of clutter.
+It is best to do this before you start the ritual preparation.
 Hold your hands above the table or desk and visualize that white light flowing through you down to your hands and out around the space.
-Two minutes or so and it’s done.
+Two minutes or so, and it’s done.

 As you practice more, the ritual preparation time will only take five or six minutes, but you should take as long as you need to.
 Some people enjoy the sensation of flowing cleansing energy, so revel in it.